chile2706/8-week-sql/case study #3 - Foodie-Fi/README.md

 <img width="200" alt="Screen Shot 2024-01-10 at 09 44 12" src="https://github.com/chile2706/8-week-sql/assets/147631781/7a62bb67-0737-4dee-b454-7b4a3f086e74">

 #### 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
--  use `CASE` to filter out customers who churned
+-  Use `CASE` to filter out customers who churned
--  use `ROUND` to roud the percentage to 1 decimal place
+-  Use `ROUND` to roud the percentage to 1 decimal place
 ```mysql
 SELECT
   SUM(CASE WHEN s.plan_id = 4 THEN 1 ELSE 0 END) AS churned_customers,